 My Erasmus stay was probably the best experience in life, both from personal and student's point of view.

-Carolina Zanollo, the student of the Universidad Nacional Arturo Jauretche (Argentina), studied English and Spanish Philologies at the Wszechnica Polska University:
+Carolina Zanollo, the student of The National University Arturo Jauretche (Argentina), studied English and Spanish Philologies at the Wszechnica Polska University.

-After she had returned to her university, she did an interview for the university's radio.
+After Carolina Zanollo had returned to her university, she did an interview for the university's radio.
 She talked about her stay, the Inauguration ceremony and differences between Spanish from Spain and Latin America.

 I participated in one-year Erasmus exchange programme.
 I visited university in Barcelona, where I studied Spanish philology.
 I had a great opportunity to improve my Spanish both during university courses and after them.
 As Erasmus student you can take part in all classes offered by the university, which is not an option for regular students.
 Exchange programme means also travelling and getting to know new cultures.
 There are a lot of places worth visiting in Catalonia, moreover, you can visit different interesting places in the whole country of Spain.
 Erasmus Exchange programme is a chance worth grabbing.

 Katarzyna, the student of the Wszechnica Polska University, studied Spanish Philology at the Universitat de Barcelona (Spain)